rramo012/boldgrid-editor/readme.txt

 = 1.4.7 In Progress =
 * Bug fix:		JIRA WPB-3303	Misc. bug fixes for  Dynamic GridBlocks.
+* New Feature:					Delete GridBlock button added to GridBlock UI.

 = 1.4.6 =
 * New Feature:	JIRA WPB-3246	Integrating new Dynamic GridBlocks.